dzapeka/testmail-viewer/README.md

 5. Click an email on the left to view its HTML on the right.
 6. Use `Clear` to remove persisted values.

-If an email has no HTML body, a placeholder message is shown instead.

 ## Security Notes
 - API key lives only in your browser's `localStorage`.